nabil828/mern_demo/readme.md

 - [ ] [React and REST API - Round Three](#React-and-REST-API---Round-Three)
 ---
 # React and REST API - Round Three
-Now our server is ready to serve but what about our client. so far we had been testing the server by mostly entering the routes directly in the browser for GET requests and using Postman for the PUT & DELETE.
+Now our server is ready to serve but what about our client.
+So far we had been testing the server by mostly entering the routes directly in the browser for GET requests and using Postman for the PUT & DELETE.

 We will create a simple client interface using [React.js](https://reactjs.org/) to get client like the following: